shivannis/xandr-docs-public/xandr-docs/articles/monetize/universal-pixel-object-limits.md

 ---
-title: Microsoft Monetize - Object Limits
+title: Microsoft Monetize - Universal Pixel Object Limits
 description: In this article, find a list of limits for the different objects and requests for universal pixel. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Object limits
+# Microsoft Monetize - Universal Pixel object limits

 There are limits for how many audiences, conversions, custom events, and parameters you can create, as well as a data size limit for information transmitted by the parameters for universal pixels.